hassio-addons/addon-chrony/README.md

 Used by server mode, an array of server names or IP Addresses used as the time source.
 The application will select which to reference.

-## Known issues and limitations

-- This does not control the local system time and is purely an NTP server.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]